react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ---
-title: Introducing `reactNativeMeta` to `package.json`, for RN specific metadata
+title: Introducing `reactNativeMetadata` to `package.json`, for RN specific metadata
 author:
   - Lorenzo Sciandra
 date: 25-01-2021
 ---

-# RFC0012: Introducing `reactNativeMeta` to `package.json`, for RN specific metadata
+# RFC0012: Introducing `reactNativeMetadata` to `package.json`, for RN specific metadata

 ## Summary

-This RFC wants to introduce and formally discuss a new section for the package.json of a react-native project (app or library), called `reactNativeMeta`.
+This RFC wants to introduce and formally discuss a new section for the package.json of a react-native project (app or library), called `reactNativeMetadata`.

 This new section will allow developer to express certain characteristics of their code in a more formalized manner, that can easily used by tooling to act towards the code accordingly.